 But that healing most always comes with a choice.
 We can either crouch and brace ourselves so the injury doesn’t recur, or we can go the route of the young hound, bounding and free, open to all that is.

 My sister Edie gathered up all that she was, arms wide as the world she saw in front of her, into one concentrated goal: to become the best, most open-hearted mother—and ultimately, clan matriarch—she could possibly be.
-It shaped her every life decision and defined her very identity through the end of her life.
+It shaped her every life decision and defined her very identity all through her life.
 Nothing more mattered, but nothing less ever intruded to undermine the heart she nurtured in pursuit of that goal.

 One of the key principles of Leonardo’s thought sprung from his intuition, borne from his ceaseless observation of the natural world, that the microcosm of any given system or organism reflects the larger macrocosm of which it is a part.
 He famously compared the branching of human arteries to river tributaries, one of countless analogies that to him demonstrated the magnificent design of the creation and every creature and phenomenon within it.